cseanburns/electronic_resource_mgmt/lectures/06-interoperability.md

 isSerivcesPage=true
 ```

-Also, the resulting page is the menu of options available to us to gain
+The resulting page is a menu of options to gain access to the work with respect
-access to the work.
-The link resolver technology works and translates
+to what is in the library's collections.
+The link resolver technology works and
-the metadata as needed for the appropriate service.
-If I click on the
+translates the metadata as needed for the appropriate service.
+If I click the
-ILL link, then the URL becomes this, which will be used to complete a
+ILL link, then the URL becomes the following, and changes per the service used.
-ILL form (one line is broken up for readability):
+The metadata in the URL will to complete an ILL form (one line is decomposed
+for readability):

 ```
 https://lib.uky.edu/ILLiad/illiad.dll?